sharpstef/CuteCatCafe/README.md

     - checkout.js: Grabs session stored cart and makes Post request to populate Orders and OrderItems.
     - ingredients.js: Get and Post requests for managing Ingredients in Admin/Ingredients.
     - menu.js: Get request for populating a menu and session storage for adding items to a cart.
     - reservation.js: Get request for available rooms and then Post to add a Reservation to the database.
+Support for deleting a Reservation for a Customer.
     - rooms.js: Get and Post requests for managing Rooms in Admin/Rooms.
     - util.js: Helper functions for populating tables and clearing parts of the page used by all pages.

-### views
+### views/
-- layouts: main.handlebars - Site styling around <body>
+- layouts/: main.handlebars - Site styling around <body>
-- partials: footer.handlebars, nav.handlebars - Styling for header and footer for each page.
+- partials/: footer.handlebars, nav.handlebars - Styling for header and footer for each page.
 - 404.handlebars
-- account.handlebars - Select customer, Select Orders/OrderItems, and Select Reservations
+- account.handlebars - Select customer, Select Orders/OrderItems, Select Reservations, Delete Reservations.
 - admin.handlebars - Sub navigation to the four admin pages.
 Requires authenticated user with isAdmin.
 - beverages.handlebars - Select Beverages, Select Ingredients, Insert Beverages/BeverageIngredients, Update Beverages/Beverage Ingredients.
 Requires authenticated user with isAdmin.
 - cats.handlebars - Select available Rooms, Select Cats, Insert Cats/Update Rooms, Delete Cats.
 Requires authenticated user with isAdmin.